evermax/stargraph/README.md

 I want to make this project better during [GaSiProMo](https://codelympics.io/projects/3) by:

  - [ ] clean up the code
+ - [ ] write documentation and put it on godoc
- - [ ] Make the project a library using TDD
+ - [x] Make the project a library using TDD
-   - [ ] Seperate the image, the Canvas JSON file and the jqplot JSON file
+   - [x] Seperate the image, the Canvas JSON file and the jqplot JSON file
-   - [ ] Provide a writer to the library to write the image to
+   - [x] Provide a writer to the library to write the image to
    - [ ] Find a plotting library that can have a time scale
  - [ ] Make a presentation website about the project
  - [ ] Make a web plateform to which you can connect via Github and graph your project